nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       * If the appointment date and time are valid, they are added to the appointment list, which is then sorted.
       Otherwise, an error message is returned.

+Sequence Diagram for Edit Appointment feature.

    * Example Usage Scenario

      Below is an example usage scenario of how the appointment list mechanism behaves at each step:
        * The user launches the application for the first time.
-       * The user executes the Edit index app/ command to edit an appointment.
-The execution of the Edit index app/ command also checks whether this appointment is valid in the appointment list.
+       * The user executes the `Edit` command to edit an appointment.
+The execution of the `Edit` command also checks whether this appointment is valid in the appointment list.
 If it is, the appointment is added to the appointment list.
 Otherwise, an error is displayed.

   * Design Considerations

     One important design consideration is how to handle expired appointment dates and times.
-The current choice is to automatically remove them after reopening the app and to display a gray card for the expired appointment date and time.
+The current choice is to automatically remove them after switching tabs.
-      * pros: Users can easily distinguish between expired and non-expired appointment dates and times.
+      * pros: This allows users to focus only on upcoming appointment dates and times, which can help them stay organized and avoid confusion.
-      * cons: expired date time cannot be updated immediately unless the user reopen the application.
+      * cons: Expired date and time information cannot be removed immediately unless the user switches tabs within the application, which could potentially lead to confusion appointments.

 ### Find feature